tvaliasek/forms/README.md

 $ composer require tvaliasek/nextras-forms-fork
 ```

-For Date(Time)Picker we recommend use [DateTime Picker](http://www.malot.fr/bootstrap-datetimepicker/) for Bootstrap.
+For Date(Time)Picker we recommend use [Tempus Dominus](https://tempusdominus.github.io/bootstrap-4/) for Bootstrap.
 See JS init script.

 ### Documentation